 Diabetes is a common chronic health condition.
 Though most people associate high blood sugars with diabetes, this chronic health condition develops because of problems with your endocrine system — namely, your pancreas and its production of insulin.
-At Fort Wayne Endocrinology in Fort Wayne, Indiana, Ashok Kadambi, MD, Desiree Heim, NP-C, and Crystal Webb, NP-C, specialize in diagnosing and treating hormonal disorders like diabetes.
+At Fort Wayne Endocrinology in Fort Wayne, Indiana, Ashok Kadambi, MD and Crystal Webb, NP-C, specialize in diagnosing and treating hormonal disorders like diabetes.
 For expert care, call the office or schedule an appointment online today.

 Diabetes is a health problem that causes higher-than-normal blood glucose levels.
 The glucose in your blood comes from the food you eat and serves as the main source of energy for all of the cells in your body.